 - Follow the 93A and down the Geraldine Fire Road for 5,5 km to the trailhead

-Just outside of Jasper’s boundary is Mount Robson Provincial Park with the highest mountain in the Canadian Rockies – Mount Robson (3,954m).
-You can see it while driving from Jasper towards Mount Robson Visitor Centre but can be easily missed so watch for the signs.
+Just outside Jasper’s boundary is Mount Robson Provincial Park, with the highest mountain in the Canadian Rockies – Mount Robson (3,954m).
+While driving from Jasper towards Mount Robson Visitor Centre, you can see it, but it can be easily missed, so watch for the signs.

 From the Visitor Centre, you can hike to Berg Lake, a widely popular multi-day backpacking trip.
 If you’re short on time, try the stunning day hike to Kinney Lake.

 - Head west on Yellowhead Highway and look for signs